victoria-mascaro/DAAcademy_ProjectWork1/README.md

 # Data Analytics Academy - Project Work 1

-The project was carried out entirely in Italian, while it is published in English in order to extend the reach to a greater number of people.
+The project was carried out entirely in *Italian*, while it is published in *English* in order to extend the reach to a greater number of people.

 ## Overview

-Project Work 1 is an integrative work proposed by the Academy offered by Adecco - Avanade.
+**Project Work 1** is an integrative work proposed by the Academy offered by Adecco - Avanade.

 The objective is to verify the capacity for synthesis, modeling, organization, analysis and communication in a Project articulated in several phases.